Agent OS: First Bill

 User Map

-After analysing and discussing the research insights, we created a user map that displays agents’ tasks based on the tool they are utilizing in their workflows.
+After analyzing and discussing the research insights, we created a user map that displays agents’ tasks based on the tool they are utilizing in their workflows.

 Day 2